MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Scrollbar visibility

-Set the visibility of the scrollbar.
+This sets the visibility of the scrollbar.

 **Property name:** `scrollbarState`